gvolpe/gvolpe.github.io/_posts/2024-09-15-nixos-server.md

 ## Persistence

-You can see the list of servers and their status in your [Garnix account](https://garnix.io/servers).
+Let's now discuss a crucial aspect of server deployments: *state*.

+I tried a few deployments until I got the service up and running, and by default, a new server with unique IP address would be provisioned on every commit to the configured branch, as we can see in the list of servers below (it can be accessed via your [Garnix account](https://garnix.io/servers)):

 ![servers](../../images/hosting-garnix.png)

-I tried a few deployments until I got the service up and running, and by default, a new server with unique IP address would be provisioned on every commit to the configured branch.

 This is great for zero-downtime deployments, but Plausible persists its data in PostgreSQL, so we need that data to still be available on new deployments.